 Bell has designed a strategy to address the energy efficiency of its operations, leading to ongoing energy reduction initiatives within our facilities and vehicle fleet.
 These energy efficiency initiatives contribute to reducing our energy costs, thereby helping to mitigate the risk related to carbon pricing schemes.
-For more information, please see the Energy efficiency information sheet in the Responsibility section of our website.
+For more information, see the Energy Savings and Renewable Energy information sheets on our website.